-We expect that the net proceeds from this offering, cash from operations and borrowings available under our credit facility will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
-After that, we may need to raise additional funds, and additional financing may not be available on favorable terms, if at all.
+We expect that the net proceeds from this offering, our existing cash balances and cash from operations will be sufficient to meet our currently anticipated working capital and capital expenditure needs for the foreseeable future.
+If currently unforeseen events arise, such as a product or technology acquisition paid for with cash, we may need to raise additional funds, and additional financing may not be available on favorable terms, if at all.
 Further, if we issue additional equity securities, shareholders may experience dilution, and the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.
-If we cannot raise funds, if needed, on acceptable terms, we may not be able to develop new products or enhance our existing products, take advantage of future opportunities or respond to competitive pressures or unanticipated requirements.
+If we cannot raise funds, if needed, on acceptable terms.

+we may not be able to develop new products or enhance our existing products, take advantage of future opportunities or respond to competitive pressures or unanticipated requirements.
 This may seriously harm our business and results of operations.
 See "Use of Proceeds," "Dilution" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources."